ebaadazam/Spring-Framework/Dependency Injection/SpringAutowire/ReadMe.md

 1. Open Spring Tool Suite
-2. Create a Maven Project with quickstart
+2. Create a Maven Project(But Spring Starter Project is recommended for Spring Boot) with quickstart
 3. Add 'Spring Context' and 'Spring Boot Starter Web' Dependencies in pom.xml file from the MVN Repository
 4. Create a two POJO classes (beans) which are Cars and Mercedes and mark both with @Component annotation
 5. Classes mark with @Component annotation means when we use the annotation @Component then Spring Framework is responsible for creating the object of class Cars using getBeans(). @Component is a Spring annotation used to indicate that a Java class is a Spring component.
 Spring components are Java classes managed by the Spring IoC (Inversion of Control) container.